Email Signature Branding Guide. How to Promote Your Personal Brand through Email Communication?

 Would it be wise to talk all about yourself when a recipient is expecting some value from your email?
 Hardly.

 Your branding should be subtle and subconscious.
-It’s about visual elements, tone of voice, all these things we’ve talked about in ‘How to Create a Brand Strategy’.
 So, one could argue that making your email stand out and look different from everything else would do.
 But then again, do you really ever take emails like this personally?

 Visual email template